 Companion Planting with Vegetable Crops

-There are hundreds of beneficial combinations for vegetable crops.
-Here is a quick summary of the main groupings:
+Besides the Three Sisters, there are hundreds of beneficial crop combinations.
+Here's a quick summary of the main groupings:

-Legume family plants, such as peas and beans, should not be planted in proximity to plants in the allium family or garlic crops.
-Onions and garlic can stunt the growth of peas and beans.
-Legumes pair well with the Brassicas family, carrots, lettuces, spinach, strawberries, corn, and cucumbers.
+- Legume family plants, such as peas and beans, pair well with brassicas, carrots, lettuces, spinach, strawberries, corn, and cucumbers.

-The Brassicas family, such as broccoli, cauliflower, and cabbage, grow well with beans, carrots, lettuces, onions, spinach, and most herbs.
-They do not grow well with strawberries, tomatoes, peppers, and squash.
+- Brassicas, such as broccoli, cauliflower, and cabbage, can complement beans, carrots, lettuces, onions, spinach, and most types of herbs.

-Place potatoes with onions, corn, lettuces, beans, and the Brassicas family.
-Potatoes do not grow well with tomatoes, pumpkin, squash, and zucchini.
+- Place potatoes with onions, corn, lettuces, beans, and brassicas.

-Lettuces and spinach both grow well with carrots, radishes, the Brassicas family, onions, strawberries, and cucumbers.
+- Lettuces and spinach both grow well with carrots, radishes, brassicas, onions, strawberries, and cucumbers.

-Tomatoes love being paired with basil, nasturtiums, marigolds, onions, and cucumbers.
-Don’t plant tomatoes with potatoes, corn, or the Brassicas family.
+- Tomatoes love being paired with basil, nasturtiums, marigolds, onions, and cucumbers.

-Most herbs can be placed together or amongst other vegetable crops.
-However, be careful placing dill with carrots and tomatoes.
+- Most herbs can be placed together or among other vegetable crops.

-Another important aspect of companion planting is the placement of pest-repelling plants in your vegetable gardens.
-Not all insects are bad, but some can eat away your garden.
-Plants that have pest-repelling properties include marigolds, alliums, and several varieties of herbs.
+Another aspect of companion planting is the placement of pest-repelling plants.
+Not all insects are harmful, but some can eat away your garden.

 Temperature and Sunlight Variance

-Plant crops that require similar temperatures and sun exposure together.
-For example, cool-weather crops, such as kale, lettuce, spinach, and broccoli, should be planted together in areas that are shadier and have lower temperatures.
-On the other hand, warm-weather crops, such as peppers, tomatoes, zucchini, and squash, should be planted together in sunnier areas that have higher temperatures.
+Cultivate crops that require similar temperatures and sun exposure together.
+Cool-weather crops, such as kale, lettuce, spinach, and broccoli, should be planted together in shadier areas that have lower temperatures.
+Warm-weather crops, such as peppers, tomatoes, zucchini, and squash, should be planted together in sunnier areas that have higher temperatures.
 Northern and eastern areas of a garden typically receive decreased sunlight and lower temperatures, while the southern and western areas typically receive increased sunlight and higher temperatures.

 Krista Bratvold travels North America in her converted van to raise awareness for sustainable living and protection of our lands.
 She is a landscape photographer and travel writer who educates on sustainable food production and native plants.
-Connect with Krista at The Suitcase Photographers and on Instagram @thesuitcasephotographers.
+Connect with Krista on Instagram @thesuitcasephotographers.
 Read all of her MOTHER EARTH NEWS posts here.